bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/overloading.md

 ### Numeric types

 JavaScript has a very restricted set of numeric types.
 Traditionally, it had just Number: an IEEE-754 double-precision binary float.
-The Stage 4 [BigInt proposal](http://github.com/tc39/proposal-bigint/) added a single new numeric type for arbitrary-size integers.
+The Stage 4 [[bigint]] added a single new numeric type for arbitrary-size integers.
 But there are more numeric types that developers need in practice, such as decimals, rationals, complex numbers, etc. Operator overloading can provide these, with intuitive syntax for their use.

 ```mjs
 // Usage example